1saswata/go-mentorship/README.md

 ## Current Status

 * **Current Week:** 4
-* **Current Task:** Channels (Communicating State) - Refactor the site checker to use a chan string to pass results back to main.
+* **Current Task:** Context (The Timeout) - Modify checkUrl to kill the request if it takes longer than 500 milliseconds.